-After lunch in the picturesque harbour town of Stromness we drive to the Unstan Chambered Cairn, a burial mound that sits on a peninsula jutting out into the loch.
+We then drive to the Unstan Chambered Cairn, a burial mound that sits on a peninsula jutting out into the loch.
 Views across to the Ring of Brodgar and the Standing Stones of Stenness provide a fresh view of these truly unique Neolithic monuments.
 Unstan Chambered Cairn, which was probably built as a communal burial place, is another example of a stalled cairn.
 Excavations here uncovered a remarkable collection of pottery bowls, all of the same design.
 Similar bowls were subsequently found in several other Neolithic tombs in Orkney, and are known as 'Unstan Ware'.
 Several of the reconstructed vessels are in the National Museum of Scotland.